gitbls/sdm/Docs/Disk-Encryption.md

 ## Standalone rootfs Encryption Configuration

-If your system was not built with sdm (why not?), or if your distro is Debian Bookworm-based (or later) you can still use a single sdm script to encrypt your rootfs: `sdm-cryptconfig`.
+If your RasPiOS system was not built with sdm *(why not?)*, or if your distro is Debian Bookworm-based (or later) you can still use a single sdm script to encrypt your rootfs: `sdm-cryptconfig`.

 When your system is running, simply download and run sdm-cryptconfig:
 ```
-# sdm-make-luks-usb-key and sdm-add-luks-key are only needed if you want to use a USB key disk
+# sdm-make-luks-usb-key and sdm-add-luks-key are only needed if you want to use a USB Keyfile Disk
 sudo curl --fail --silent --show-error -L https://github.com/gitbls/sdm/raw/master/sdm-make-luks-usb-key -o /usr/local/bin/sdm-make-luks-usb-key
-sudo chmod 755 /usr/local/bin/sdm-make-luks-usb-key
 sudo curl --fail --silent --show-error -L https://github.com/gitbls/sdm/raw/master/sdm-add-luks-key -o /usr/local/bin/sdm-add-luks-key
-sudo chmod 755 /usr/local/bin/sdm-sdm-add-luks-key
+sudo chmod 755 /usr/local/bin/sdm-sdm-add-luks-key /usr/local/bin/sdm-make-luks-usb-key

 # sdm-cryptconfig is required for rootfs encryption
 sudo curl --fail --silent --show-error -L https://github.com/gitbls/sdm/raw/master/sdm-cryptconfig -o /usr/local/bin/sdm-cryptconfig